-This is a preparatory course in blacksmithing and forgework to give you the required level of skill for entry into the specialist and competitive Apprenticeship in Farriery.
+This is a preparatory course in forgework and horse care to give you the required level of skill for entry into the specialist and competitive Apprenticeship in Farriery.

-To practise as a farrier you need to be registered with the Farriers Registration Council (FRC).
-To register with the FRC you will need to successfully complete a recognised Apprenticeship in Farriery and The Worshipful Company of Farriers Diploma.
-One of the aims of this course is to provide an entry qualification route so that you can apply for an Apprenticeship in Farriery.
-Gaining an Apprenticeship in Farriery can be difficult and having basic skills in blacksmithing, welding and equine knowledge can greatly enhance your chances of success.
+To practise as a farrier you need to be registered with the Worshipful Company of Farriers.
+To register with them, you will need to successfully complete a recognised Apprenticeship in Farriery and the Worshipful Company of Farriers Diploma.
+The aim of this course is to provide an entry qualification route so that you can apply for an Apprenticeship in Farriery.
+Gaining an Apprenticeship in Farriery can be challenging and having basic skills in blacksmithing, welding and equine knowledge can greatly enhance your chances of success.

-This course not only offers the expertise of the highly qualified blacksmith tutors but gives you the opportunity to enter competitions throughout the year.
-To gain farriery experience you will be encouraged to undertake a period of work experience with an experienced farrier, which will help reinforce your awareness of farriery as a possible career.
+This course offers the expertise of our highly qualified blacksmith, farriery and equine tutors.
+To gain farriery experience you will be encouraged to organise and undertake a period of work experience with a qualified farrier, which will help reinforce your awareness of farriery as a possible career.